scottfalbo/cookie-stand/README.md

   + Calculate how many workers are needed at each location each hour.
 + Apply a control curve to the projected sales numbers to reflect daily ebb and flow based on Pat's research.

+*August 7, 2020*
++ I implemented a constructor function and removed all of the object literals.
++